quaderno/quaderno-ruby/README.md

-# Quaderno-ruby
+# quaderno-ruby

-Quaderno-ruby is a ruby wrapper for [quaderno api] (https://github.com/recrea/quaderno-api).
+Quaderno-ruby is a ruby wrapper for [Quaderno API] (https://github.com/quaderno/quaderno-api).
 As the API, it's mostly CRUD.

 Current version is 1.4.1.
 See the changelog [here](https://github.com/quaderno/quaderno-ruby/blob/master/changelog.md)